 In this section we discuss the quantum master equation for the fRG, mSTI and DSE.
 Full derivations can be found in \Cref{app:Derivation}.
 We use a superfield notation throughout the paper, introduced below.

 For a general quantum field theory the Euclidean action $S[\phi]$ reads

 In \labelcref{eq:clAction} we have introduced deWitt's condensed notation, for the form used here see \cite{Pawlowski:2005xe}.
 The $a_i$ comprise internal and Lorentz indices, as well as species of fields and a sum/integration over space-time or momenta.
+The prefactor $1/n!$ is a vector-factorial, where each component corresponds to the factorial of the number of fields of the same species in the summand.
 Lowering and rising indices is done with the metric $\gamma^{ab}$, that is diagonal in bosonic subspaces and symplectic in fermionic ones.
 For a single fermion anti-fermion pair $(f, \bar{f})$ the metric is given by,

 For the complete metric we have the normalisation

 with

 Then, lowering and rising indices follows as,